Ógra Fianna Fáil

 Ógra Fianna Fáil([ˈoːɡɾˠə ˌfʲiən̪ˠə ˈfˠaːlʲ]; meaning "Youth of Fianna Fáil") is the youth wing of Fianna Fáil.

 The organisation was founded in 1975 by party leader Jack Lynch under the guidance of party general secretary, Séamus Brennan.
 It is active on an all-Ireland basis, with branches in major third level institutes (called cumainn) and parliamentary constituencies (called Comhairle Dáil Cheantair) in the Republic of Ireland.
-In Northern Ireland it is organised on a county and city basis, along with third level branches at the University of Ulster and Queen's University Belfast.
+In Northern Ireland it is organised on a Council District basis, along with third level branches at the University of Ulster and Queen's University Belfast.
 In October 2014 Ógra became an official full member organisation of European Liberal Youth at their annual congress in Berlin.

-Membership

-Membership for Ógra Fianna Fáil is open to anyone between the ages of sixteen and thirty who supports the aims and ideals of the organisation and those of the general party itself.

-Uachtarán
+President

 From the inception of the organisation until 2011 Ógra was chaired by the youngest member of the Fianna Fáil parliamentary party.
 Since 2011 Ógra have elected a president of the organisation.
 The first president of Ógra was Eamon Quinlan, who later became mayor of Waterford City in 2015.

 In 2013 Blackrock's Kate Feeney was elected as the first female leader of Ógra.
-She is a daughter of former senator Geraldine Feeney and was elected to Dún Laoghaire-Rathdown County Council whilst president of Ógra in 2014.
+She is a daughter of former senator Geraldine Feeney and was elected to Dún Laoghaire-Rathdown County Council while president of Ógra in 2014.

 Eoin Neylon won the election for president of Ógra two years in a row, in both 2014 and 2015.

 James Doyle of Dublin Fingal was elected to the office in November 2016, serving one term.
 Dún Laoghaire's Ian Woods was elected to the role in March 2018.
-He is the grandson of former Government Minister Michael Woods.

-Lawrencetown native Tom Cahill was elected as Uachtarán in November 2019.
-He is the youngest President to date and the first from Galway.

-Bryan Mallon was elected as Uachtarán in March 2021.
+Lawrencetown native Tom Cahill was elected as President (Uachtarán) in November 2019.
+He was replaced by Bryan Mallon in March 2021.
 On 20 December 2021 a motion to remove Mallon as president received 62% of support from members, but failed to reach the required 66.7% for it to pass, and so he was not removed from office.
-This was the first time ever that a motion to remove an officer was submitted.

-Niall Gaffney was elected as Uachtarán in April 2022.
-Niall Gaffney is from the small rural village of Delvin, Co.Westmeath.
-Niall is a self-employed Barrister working in both Dublin and the Midland Circuit.